- CrashPlan for Home

 Start by manually instructing the CrashPlan app to reconnect with the destination.
 This is an easy catch-all solution that can repair a disruption in the connection.
 Simply enter the restart command in the CrashPlan app's Command window:

 - Double-click the CrashPlan logo in the upper-right corner.

 This closes the CrashPlan app, stops the CrashPlan service, and then restarts the CrashPlan service.

 If your CrashPlan app cannot contact CrashPlan Central after restarting, follow these steps to verify that your computer can make a network connection to CrashPlan Central.

 Step 1: Run telnet

 - Open a command prompt on your computer.
-(On a Windows computer, you must turn on Telnet before you can use it.)
+(On Windows or macOS High Sierra 10.13, you must turn on Telnet before you can use it.)